Relayium vs WeTransfer: encrypted links and live handoffs

 Use a stored download link.
 Your browser encrypts the files with AES-256-GCM, the key stays only in the URL fragment, and the server keeps zero-knowledge ciphertext the recipient can fetch later.
 Creating the link requires the sender to sign in, and you can set it to expire or burn after the first download.

 Yes.
-Relayium is free and open source under the MIT license, with the full protocol and code at github.com/relayium/relayium.
+Relayium is free and open source under the AGPL-3.0 license, with the full protocol and code at github.com/relayium/relayium.
 There is no paid tier to unlock larger realtime transfers — the size headroom comes from streaming to disk in the browser, not from a subscription.

 Try Relayium now